tlswg/tls13-spec/draft-ietf-tls-tls13.md

 also provide collision resistance.
 Note: The binder does not cover the binder values from other PSKs, though they are included in the Finished MAC.

+Note: TLS does not currently permit the server to send a certificate_request message with non-certificate-based handshakes (e.g., PSK).
+If this restriction were to be relaxed in future, the client's signature would not cover the server's certificate directly.
+However, if the PSK was established through a NewSessionTicket, the client's signature would transitively cover the server's certificate through the PSK binder. {{PSK-FINISHED}}
+describes a concrete attack on constructions that do not bind to the server's certificate.
+It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints and implementations MUST NOT combine external PSKs with certificate-based authentication.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).